thindil/hunter/README.md

 * Tcl/Tk library.
 Should be available in any Linux distribution

-* TASHY library.
+* TASHY library with included binding to Tk and TkLib.
 You can get it from:

    https://github.com/thindil/tashy